 Drink prices in Railay have a much higher mark-up compared to mainland Thailand.
 Even bottled water is grossly marked up.
 Expect to pay at least double the price for drinks and beers in Railay.
 This is the case for minimarts, bars, and restaurants.

 For example, a small Chang beer in a minimart will be priced at 60 baht or more.
 Large Changs run 120 baht and up.

 Drink prices in bars start at around 120 baht for happy hour pricing.
 200 baht for a cocktail is more of the norm.
 You’ll pay even more at resorts that offer alcohol.

 Best Bars in Railay

 If going out for drinks (and you should), here are a few of our favorite drinking places and bars in Railay.

 When happy hour stops, the party really starts.
-About every other night they put on a big show starting at some time after 10:00.
+The last bar often puts on shows during high season, starting at some time after 10:00.
 Walk by during the day to see when the next one is.
 Expect to see live music, a fire show, and even Muay Thai boxing.

-Tew Lay Bar Railay
+Tew Lay Bar – Railay’s Awesome Treehouse Bar